pb111/Data-Preprocessing-Project-Dealing-with-Missing-Numerical-Values/README.md

 # Dealing with missing numerical values

-In this project, I explore various Data Preprocessing techniques to deal with missing numerical values.
+In this project, I discuss various data preprocessing techniques to handle missing numerical values.
+The contents of this project are categorized into various sections which are listed in table of contents as follows:-

 ## Introduction